Report and track product defects

-You can copy defects from one workspace to another.
+You can copy or move defects from one workspace to another.

 Copying a defect to another workspace is useful, for example, if you are dependent on users in other workspaces to handle parts of your defect.
 You can create a defect for the other users in their workspace, and then verify the fixes before closing the defect in your workspace.